Understanding Holograms 2021

 In the last couple of sessions, we will explore Light Field Technology, its origins, and the advances that have been made in recent years.
 Starting with the Plenoptic camera and its beginnings in the 1900s, we will look at the early stages of commercialization of this technology by Lytro Inc. and the evolution of their light field camera.
 We will take a look at how we can create content for this new medium and explore the latest displays currently on the market including those most likely to be launched in the coming months and years.

-We are at the beginning of this journey, imaging systems are being developed to capture dimensional content, software is becoming available that can be used to edit content in a spatial format, the displays are starting to become available, software is evolving to handle the data compression, standards are being written for data transfer and many companies are experimenting with the process of content creation.
+We are at the beginning of this journey, imaging systems are being developed to capture dimensional content, the software is becoming available that can be used to edit content in a spatial format, the displays are starting to become available, new software is evolving to handle the data compression, standards are being written for data transfer and many companies and individual artists are creating new content for these displays.

 Who should take this course